Sean-nós singing: Lyrics and genre

 Many of the songs typically sung sean-nós could be seen as forms of love poetry, laments, or references to historical events such as political rebellions or times of famine, lullabies, nature poetry, devotional songs, or combinations of these.
 Comic songs are also part of the tradition (e.g., An Spailpín Fánach, Cúnla, Bean Pháidín), as are songs about drinking (An Bonnan Buí, Preab san Ól, Ólaim Puins is Ólaim Tae).
 In general, comic, bawdy, drinking, and dancing songs are usually sung at a fast tempo and with a strict metre, whereas serious songs are free-metred and slow.

 The aisling, or "vision poem", may be the oldest type of sean-nós song.

-Keening (Chaointeoireacht) songs, traditional songs of lament for the dead in the Gaelic Celtic tradition, are a form of sean-nós song in Ireland.
+Keening songs, traditional songs of lament for the dead in the Gaelic Celtic tradition, are a form of sean-nós song in Ireland.

 Songs with a detailed narrative, such as murder ballads, are far more common in traditional English language music than sean-nós songs.
 Themes frequently found in Gaelic music include the great beauty and spiritual qualities of nature and laments for lost loved ones, the latter being nearly always sung from the female perspective.

 The performance of most songs is not restricted by gender, although the lyrics may imply a song is from a woman's or man's point of view.
 There are a few songs that men have a tendency not to sing.
 Women, however, do not seem to have the same hesitation.

 The term "sean-nós" is applied to songs in English where the style of singing is characteristic of Irish language sean-nós singing, although some traditionalists believe that songs must have some Irish lyrics to belong to the tradition.
 A number of traditional sean-nós songs are macaronic, combining two or more languages, such as Siúil a Rún, the popular version of which was taken from Elizabeth Cronin, who sang in Irish and English.
-Paddy Tunney, who sang English language songs in the sean-nós style, emphasised that:
+Paddy Tunney, who sang English language songs in the sean-nós style, emphasised:

 The traditional style of singing in English is just as much sean-nós as in Gaelic ... traditional singing is all sean-nós.

 Many of the English language songs sung in sean-nós style are those found on broadsides, including the famous Child Ballads.